|Type of tour:||Self-guided|

 Bikes available to rent on this tour (reserved in advance at the time of booking):

-Hybrid bikes come equipped with the following at no extra cost:
+Bikes come equipped with the following at no extra cost:

 The bikes are equipped with flat pedals.
 You may bring your own pedals if desired.